allenai/natural-instructions/doc/task-hierarchy.md

 - `Question Generation`
   - `Question Generation -> Contextual Question Generation`: Generate questions based on given context e.g. a task to create a question based on a paragraph.
   - `Question Generation -> Question Composition`: Compose questions by concating questions in the input
+  - `Question Generation -> Fill in the Blank`
 - `Author Identification`
 - `Classification`
+  - `Classification -> Verification`: Verify whether a given descriptive attribute applies to a given text or not (binary output) e.g. if the paragraph contains offensive content or not
+    - `Classification -> Verification -> Claim Verification`
+    - `Classification -> Verification -> Sufficient Information Verification`: Verify whether a text contains sufficient information to answer a question
+    - `Classification -> Verification -> Grammar Verification`: Verify whether a text is grammatical
+    - `Classification -> Verification -> Relevance Verification`
+    - `Classification -> Verification -> Answer Verification`: Verify whether a text answers the question
 - `Combinatorics`
 - `Command Execution`
 - `Coreference`